brunomaga/brunomaga.github.io/_posts/2017-11-27-Reinforcement-Learning.md

 <small> This section is heavily inspired in lecture notes from Prof. Gerstner at EPFL and the wikipedia entry to Restricted Boltzmann Machine</small>

 A Restricted Boltzmann Machine (RBM) is a neural network that learns a probability distribution over a set of inputs.
 RBMs are a special case of [Boltzmann Machines](https://en.wikipedia.org/wiki/Boltzmann_machine) a.k.a. a stochastic [Hopfield network](https://en.wikipedia.org/wiki/Hopfield_network) with hidden units.
-A BM is a network of neurons with an energy define for the overall network, producing binary results.
+A BM is a network of neurons with an energy defined/ for the overall network, producing binary results.
 Contrarily to Hopfield networks, BMs have stochastic neurons.
 A RBM is a BM whose neurons must form a [Bipartite Graph](https://en.wikipedia.org/wiki/Bipartite_graph):

 <p align="center">
 <img width="20%" height="20%" src="/assets/2017-Reinforcement-Learning/Restricted_Boltzmann_machine.png"><br/>